Table of Contents

 Step 3: Location

-Grapes, like all plants, require specific amounts of sunshine, therefore choosing the proper location is crucial.
-To avoid having to transfer a large, loaded pot later, you should designate a location ahead of time.
+Grapes, like all plants, require specific amounts of sunshine.
+Therefore choosing the proper location is crucial.
+To avoid transferring a large, loaded pot later, you should designate a spot ahead of time.

-Avoid planting in areas that are moist, shaded, or have little to no air circulation in your garden.
-To avoid fungal illnesses, grapevines require sufficient air circulation, so make sure it's not in a suffocating environment.
+Avoid planting in moist, shaded areas or with little air circulation in your garden.
+To avoid fungal illnesses, grapevines require sufficient air circulation to ensure it's not suffocating.

 Step 4: Potting Soil

 If loam-based compost isn't available, add more grit for drainage.
 Any potting mix will do, as long as you remember to add 1/3 grit for drainage.
-Add a couple of handfuls of slow-release fertilizer if you don't plan to feed throughout the growing season.
-It's best to liquid feed them on a weekly or monthly basis because they're hungry plants.
+Add a few handfuls of slow-release fertilizer if you don't plan to feed throughout the growing season.
+It's best to liquid feed them weekly or monthly because they're hungry plants.

 Because the structure of the soil will deteriorate with time, it's critical to apply a long-lasting amendment like grit or decomposed bark.
 When growing grapes in pots, avoid using heavy garden soil.
 Use a light potting mix that is loose, rich in organic materials, and drains well instead.